-CBD contenting consumer or food products
+Consumer or food products containing CBD

 Commercially available products such as CBD oils are commonly accessible, and there exists a misconception that their use is risk-free.
 However, several crucial considerations should be noted:

 a) They are marketed without substantiated proof of efficacy and safety.